DCP Midstream Partners, LP (DCP) Stock Sinks As Market Gains: What You Should Know

-Wall Street will be looking for positivity from DCP Midstream Partners, LP as it approaches its next earnings report date.
-In that report, analysts expect DCP Midstream Partners, LP to post earnings of $1.06 per share.
-This would mark year-over-year growth of 27.71%.
+DCP Midstream Partners, LP will be looking to display strength as it nears its next earnings release.
+On that day, DCP Midstream Partners, LP is projected to report earnings of $1.06 per share, which would represent year-over-year growth of 27.71%.
 Meanwhile, our latest consensus estimate is calling for revenue of $2.03 billion, down 41.69% from the prior-year quarter.

-Any recent changes to analyst estimates for DCP Midstream Partners, LP should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+It is also important to note the recent changes to analyst estimates for DCP Midstream Partners, LP.
+These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-DCP Midstream Partners, LP currently has a Zacks Rank of #3 (Hold).
+Within the past 30 days, our consensus EPS projection remained stagnant.
+DCP Midstream Partners, LP is currently a Zacks Rank #3 (Hold).

-Investors should also note DCP Midstream Partners, LP's current valuation metrics, including its Forward P/E ratio of 8.51.
-This valuation marks a discount compared to its industry's average Forward P/E of 16.23.
+Looking at its valuation, DCP Midstream Partners, LP is holding a Forward P/E ratio of 8.51.
+Its industry sports an average Forward P/E of 16.45, so we one might conclude that DCP Midstream Partners, LP is trading at a discount comparatively.

 The Oil and Gas - Production and Pipelines industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 158, which puts it in the bottom 38% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 104, which puts it in the top 42% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.